netrisai/docs/vpc.rst

 Sites
 -----

-For each individual deployment, such as a data center, you should define it as a Site.
+For each individual deployment/region, you should define a Site.
 All network components and resources should be associated with their respective Site and VPC.
-Netris offers integrations with Metal and Cloud providers, which are also considered Sites.

 Physically connected sites function like an availability zone.
 This means that two V-Nets (Subnets) will communicate using the direct link, and even a single V-Net can span within an availability zone.
 Sites that are not physically connected function like regions.
 And Netris SiteMesh, a Wireguard-based site-to-site VPN, can be used to enable communication between these regions.

 IPAM
 ----